-According to the Trustees who oversee the social security program they project a 2.2% cost-of-living increase in 2018.
-A 2.2% increase would be about $30 a month.
+According to the Trustees who oversee the social security program they projected a 2.2% cost-of-living increase in 2018.
+A 2.2% increase would be about $30 a month but it now appears unlikely they it will be that high with 1.80% being a more likely estimate.
 The Social Security increase will not be announced until mid-October 2017 when COLA (Cost of Living Adjustments) for the third quarter.

 The 2017 COLA increase was announced on October 18, 2016.

 |Average (rounded to the nearest 0.001)||235.057||TBD|

 |Inflation According to the CPI-W||0.3%||TBD|

 Last year the COLA increase was 0.3 percent cost-of-living adjustment which was about a $4 monthly benefit increase for the average retiree, or about $48 per year.

 A 2.49% CPI-W increase in the first quarter of 2017 is a positive sign towards a COLA increase in 2018.
 The second quarter slowed a bit to 1.77%.

 |Monthly CPI-W for 2016 thru July 2017|

 |Month||2016 CPI-W||2017 CPI-W||YoY Increase|

 - Retired military veterans, VA rates for compensation and pension for disabled veterans and surviving families will be effective December 1, 2017 and will be reflected on the first check to be paid on December 31, 2017.